Birds of the World: History

 Birds of the World was originally developed in the early 1990s through collaboration between the American Ornithologists' Union, the Cornell Lab of Ornithology, and the Academy of Natural Sciences of Drexel University.
 The goal of the project was to produce an illustrated guide to all of the birds of the world; its first iteration was in the 17-volume Handbook of the Birds of the World, published by Lynx Edicions over the course of 22 years, from 1992 to 2014.
-After the Cornell Lab of Ornithology acquired the rights to the contents of the Handbook of the Birds of the World, the online database was launched in March of 2020.
+After the Cornell Lab of Ornithology acquired the rights to the contents of the Handbook of the Birds of the World, the online database was launched in March 2020.

 A significant portion of the audiovisual content available in Birds of the World is collected through citizen science data collection as provided by eBird.
-Content is also included from the Macaulay Library, as it was gathered in the Internet Bird Collection by Josep del Hoyo, the initial founder of Lynx Edicions, and his colleagues in 2002.
+Content is also included from the Macaulay Library, as it was gathered in the Internet Bird Collection by Josep del Hoyo, the founder of Lynx Edicions, and his colleagues in 2002.